vippsas/vipps-login-api/vipps-login-api.md

 #### Remembered flow
 If a user has chosen to be remembered in browser then the authentication can be completed in the browser.
 The user will then either be asked to provide consent to share profile information or be logged in directly.
 This applies to both desktop and mobile.

 If the user is not remembered the user needs to confirm the login in the Vipps-app.
-The flow associated with this will differ depending on the context where the user starts the login with Vipps (device, browser/app/wewbview):
+The flow associated with this will differ depending on whether the user is on desktop or mobile:

-#### Phone number based flow - desktop
+#### Desktop flow - phone number based push flow
 If the user is on desktop, and not remembered in browser, then the user will follow this flow.
 If the user is remembered in browser then only the consent flow at the bottom will be completed.
 If the user already has provided consent then this step will be skipped also, allowing a direct login experience.

 The user initiates the login by inputing the phone number and selecting whether to  be remembered in browser: